atulkakrana/helper.github/README.md

 |README.txt       |README file in text format                                                               |

-### How to use script for pre-processing Illumina seqeuncing libraries
+### Steps to pre-process (Illumina) seqeuncing libraries

-1. READ INSTALL section below to install necessary packages
+1. Install necessary packages.
+Read *Install* section below.
-2. make a folder for pre-processing.
-Lets call it PREPROCESS for this readme.
+2. Make a folder for pre-processing analysis.
+Lets call it *PREPROCESS* for this readme.
-3. Put all your FASTQ files inside this PREPROCESS folder
+3. Put all your FASTQ files inside this *PREPROCESS* folder
-4. Put adapter.fa inside the same folder [Please see adapter settings in "prepro.set", if you use your own adapter sequences]
+4. Put approporiate adpaters file (supplied here) inside the *PREPROCESS* folder.
+You can add your adapters if different from generic Illumina adpaters to the same file or supply these in a new FASTA file *prepro.set* file against `@adapterFile` option
-5. Put genome FASTA inside the same folder, this will be used to map the reads and provide charts [Please see genoFile settings in "prepro.set"]
+5. [optional] Put genome FASTA inside the same folder, this will be used to map the reads to genome and provide charts.
+See `@genoFile` option in *prepro.set*
-6. Add your library filenames to prepro.set file.
-These are added as comma-separted list against '@libs' parameter [see examples below]
+6. Add your library filenames to *prepro.set* file.
+These are added as comma-separted list against `@libs` parameter. see examples below.
-7. Configure "prepro.set" with additional setting that suits your analysis [Default settings are good to generate TAG COUNT files from single end FASTQ files]
+7. Configure *prepro.set* with additional setting that suits your analysis.
+Default settings are good to generate TAG COUNT files from single-end (FASTQ) files.
 8. Finally, run the pre-processing script using command: `python3 prepro.py`

 ### Output